hpiaia/markt/README.md

  - **BOT**: This service is responsible for handling commands that are send for the application via chat.
 It runs asynchronously and communicates with the API service via RabbitMQ.
  - **WEB**: This is the frontend application that runs on the users browser, it contemplates the user interface and communicates with the API service via HTTP or WebSocket requests.

-Below is a diagram of the entire architecture and communication between the services:
+Below is a diagram of the architecture and communication between the services:

 ![communication diagram](https://raw.githubusercontent.com/hpiaia/markt/main/diagram.png)